UW Board of Trustees consider a $260 million bond for campus construction

 LARAMIE – The University of Wyoming Board of Trustees met early Wednesday morning to discuss a resolution that authorizes the issuance of $260 million in bonds for the construction of new housing and parking facilities on campus.

-Outlined in the resolution (available on the Trustees UW webpage) are the parameters and terms of the bonds, which includes a reimbursement to UW for previous expenditures on the student housing project.
+Outlined in the resolution are the parameters and terms of the bonds, which includes a reimbursement to UW for previous expenditures on the student housing project.

 A pricing committee will approve the final terms of the bond later this summer and oversee bond management and spending.